-For men receiving anal sex, the penetrations stimulates the prostate gland in men, which has the potential to dramatically enhance a man’s orgasm.
+For men who have sex with men, or men who use a sex toy for insertion into the rectum, the penetration stimulates the prostate gland in men, which has the potential to dramatically enhance a man’s orgasm.
 Not every woman will reach orgasm from anal sex, so other more tried and proven methods should still be used to reach orgasm.

 If you are in a strong relationship where you feel comfortable talking about anything and everything, including what turns you on, or what you’re curious about trying, anal sex is just another way to explore your sexuality.

 If you try it and you don’t like it, that’s ok.
 There are other ways to have fun, spice up your sex life, and enjoy one another.
 While ever the communication channels are open with honest discussion, you will be sure to grow together no matter what options you choose.